cyberphone/doc/payments/review-secure-payment-confirmation.md

 SPC was inspired by 3D Secure which was designed *long before* consumers had access to advanced security solutions like FIDO and powerful mobile devices.
 Unfortunately this heritage also comes with a number of significant shortcomings:
-- Awkward UX where users have to *type card data* for each purchase since there is no wallet ("Card Not Present" using 3DS terminology).
+- <a name="ux"></a>Awkward UX where users have to *type card data* for each purchase since there is no wallet ("Card Not Present" using 3DS terminology).
-- Departs from established *privacy by design principles* by requiring users handing over GUIDs (card numbers) to *third-parties* (merchants).
+- <a name="privacy"></a>Departs from established *privacy by design principles* by requiring users handing over GUIDs (card numbers) to *third-parties* (merchants).
 Note that merchants do not really need card numbers; they need assurances that they actually will get paid which only can be provided by banks and similar.
-- Limited to card networks although many countries have been quite successful enabling account-to-account (A2A) payments like iDEAL in the Netherlands.
+- <a name="a2a"></a>Limited to card networks although many countries have been quite successful enabling account-to-account (A2A) payments like iDEAL in the Netherlands.
-- No support for PoS payments.
+- <a name="pos"></a>No support for PoS payments.
 Google/W3C seem to be fairly alone pushing on-line-only payment systems as can be seen in this recent study: https://www.arkwright.de/wp-content/uploads/2021/08/ARKWRIGHT-EUROPEAN-MOBILE-PAYMENT.pdf.
 - <a name="integration"></a>Due to the need for merchants accessing registers holding sensitive card data as well as authenticating users aided by their respective bank, merchant integration gets quite complex, making outsourcing to payment integrators like Stripe etc.,